 5. AI Integration

 Future data decisions will be driven by AI-based assistance and predictability.
-Make sure the tool helps in predicting trends and suggest necessary changes.
+Make sure the tool helps in predicting trends and suggests necessary changes.

 Apart from these, you should look for streaming data support, customer service, dynamic infrastructure, interactive exploration, and more.